How To Live Without a Dining Room: Advice & Ideas from 15 of Our Best Posts

-Creating the look and feel of a dining area when you're short on space is tricky—and it's a big reason why those of us who live in small spaces feel like we can't entertain.
-But where there's a will there's a way!
-And the way involves a little space planning and a lot of research on tables.
+Creating the look and feel of a dining area when you’re short on space is tricky—and it’s a big reason why those of us who live in small spaces feel like we can’t entertain.
+But where there’s a will there’s a way!
+And the way to create a dining room in a small home involves a little space planning and a lot of research on tables.
 Here are 15 posts to help you on your journey to creating a functional and stylish no-dining-room-dining room.

 Mount your dining room table: Angela and Tania created a “murphy table” that folds flat against the wall shelving when not in use.

 The rustic dining area in Kip & Saadia McConville’s Park Slope home is their favorite element.
 “We commissioned our dining room table and benches from our friend Ethan Abramson.
 I think one of the biggest challenges living in a small New York apartment is finding furniture that fits into tiny and specific spaces, and it was great to give him the dimensions of the nook between our living room and kitchen and have him create exactly what we wanted,” they say.

 “The benches for the table are a bonus, as we can pull both out for extra seating when a lot of people are over, or use one as a piano bench.
 On rare occasions, we use them for what they’re actually intended for and eat at the table!”

 3. Go low

 A low coffee table and floor cushions might not be the most comfortable for long-term sitting, but it’s a viable option for a small space, like this fun and funky little spot from mi casa via Homedit.

 Michael Kristensen, a creative director who splits his time between Copenhagen and Bangkok, fell in love with this apartment when he first saw it, but he knew it would take some creative solutions.